ACEnglish/TruvariData/README.md

 This creates a diploid vcf file name `sample.vcf.gz` and its index.

+## Making per-sample collapsed VCFs

+Make a file like `single_sample.txt` with each single-sample VCF.
+Run `bash per_sample_collapse.sh` to do the strict and loose collapsing of per-sample files.
+This will create single-sample `exact_merge` and `loose_merge` in each reference directory.

+## Making multi-sample VCFs

+Run `multi_merge.sh`
+Be sure to update the TMPDIR and reference file variables in the script Run this in a reference destination directory / merge strategy (e.g. grch38/exact_merge) And provide G as first argument to make the grch38 version, else chm13 is used

+## Make summary stats

+##
 *Note: at this point, multiple vcfs were created and organized in a directory structure:*
 TODO: Fill in the directory structure
 TODO: Resume processing for stats and stuff here